 Transducer characteristics and applications.
 Sensor and measurement systems for major process variables: temperature, pressure, level, flow, and other physical variables.
 Design on signal conditioning circuits.
 4-20mA current loops.
 Data acquisition and instrumentation networks.
 4335 Computer Networking (3-3-0) Prerequisite: EET 2431 Principles and applications of computer networking techniques, including the seven layered protocol model, hierarchy of commands, descriptions of the physical layers of the model and descriptions and analysis of popular techniques currently in existence.
 Development and implementation of NT networks.
-4434 Microprocessor Systems Design (4-3-3) Prereauisite: EET 2431 Laboratory fee required: \$15.
+4434 Microprocessor Systems Design (4-3-1) Prerequisite: EET 2431 Laboratory fee required: \$15.

 Design, application and operation of various electronics systems using microprocessors.
 Consideration will be given to the specific type of components required, the sources of manufactured components, and the construction of the circuits and systems.
 Emphasis will be placed on microcomputers and their related peripherals and the use of system design software, XILINX.
 Various electronic circuits will be designed, implemented, and troubleshot using PAL's and PGA's.
 A group electronics systems project using microprocessors will be completed and troubleshot using all aspects of the course.
-EM (Energy Management) 3301 Introduction to the Petroleum Industry (3-3-0) Prerequisite: Completion of the common core plus 18 additional hours and completion of, or enrollment in, BA 3300.
-Overview of the petroleum industry including industry structure, vocations within the industry, basic exploration and production concepts, regulatory issues, and current events and status of the industry.
+EIS (Enterprise Information Systems) 1301 Introduction to Computer Based Systems (3-3-0)Prerequisite: MATH 1300.
+An overview of computer information systems, including computer hardware, software, procedures and systems, and human resources and their application in today's technological society.
+(Does not satisfy degree requirements in Engineering Technology.)
+(COSC 1301) 3301 Systems Analysis and Design (3-3-0) Prerequisite: A grade of C or better in EIS 3302.